+Emphasize Steadiness and Quality.
 The most important qualities to emphasize when answering this question are steadiness and quality work.
 Steadiness means that you can work at a consistent pace without getting burned out.
 Quality means that your work is free of errors.

-When saying that your work is steady, you of course don’t want to imply you are a slow worker.
+When saying that your work is steady, you, of course, don’t want to imply you are a slow worker.
 You might say that you work at a consistent pace, but you usually complete work in advance of a deadline.

 You also want to emphasize that you achieve quality results at your pace.
 You might explain that you work at the pace you do in order to avoid mistakes and to take the time to check over your work before submitting it.

+Explain Your Work Method.
 If you have time, explain the method you use to produce quality work at your pace.
 For example, perhaps you break big projects into manageable daily tasks, and slowly complete the project piece by piece.
 Or perhaps you always aim to finish a project two days in advance to give yourself time to check your work for errors.

 No matter what your method, be sure to emphasize that you never focus so much on one task that you avoid all your other responsibilities.
 Mention that your process involves juggling both the specific task and the other parts of your job.
 Employers want job candidates who can multitask effectively.

 By stating your method, you will show the employer exactly how you get your work done successfully.